Attraction tickets | TicketLens

 how to get there

-The Reichstag building can be reached via U-Bahn lines U55 (to Bundestag), U2 (station Mohrenstraße, about 10 minutes away), or U6 (Friedrichstraße, 5 minutes away).
-S-Bahn lines S1, S2, S3, S5, S7, S9, S25, and S26 stop at Friedrichstraße station, as do regional trains.
+The Reichstag building can be reached by public transport using the underground lines U5 (to Bundestag), U2 (to Mohrenstraße, about a 10 minutes walk) or U6 (to Friedrichstraße, 5 minutes walk).
+The S-Bahn lines S1, S2, S3, S5, S7, S9, S25, and S26 also stop at Friedrichstraße station, as well as regional trains.

 How useful was this page?